melaniebrgr/learning-computer-science/00-everyweeks/week18/README.md

     "At the moment, user-created Messages cannot contain image files but we plan to add support for this in the future."
     Assistants can also create files (e.g., images, spreadsheets, etc)

-1. **EXTRA QUESTIONS**

-- How much does this cost?
-Is it per request or something?
-(Fede, Gabi will take it)
-- File cleanup options?
-- Rate limitations?
-- How many VectorStore + Threads can we have?
-- What is the whole speed for the user?

 ## Implementation